gruntjs/grunt-docs/Getting-started.md

 };
 ```

-Custom project-specific tasks don't need to be defined in the Gruntfile; they may be defined in external `.js` files and loaded via the [grunt.loadTasks] method.
+Custom project-specific tasks don't need to be defined in the Gruntfile; they may be defined in external `.js` files and loaded via the [[gruntgrunt.loadTasks|grunt#grunt.loadtasks]] method.

 ## Further Reading

 * The [[Installing grunt]] guide has detailed information about installing specific, production or in-development, versions of grunt and grunt-cli.
 * The [[Configuring Tasks]] guide has an in-depth explanation on how to configure tasks, targets, options and files inside the Gruntfile, along with an explanation of templates, globbing patterns and importing external data.
 * The [[Creating Tasks]] guide lists the differences between the types of grunt tasks and shows a number of sample tasks and configurations.
-* For more information about writing custom tasks or grunt plugins, check out the [developer documentation](https://github.com/gruntjs/grunt/wiki/grunt).
+* For more information about writing custom tasks or grunt plugins, check out the [[developer documentation|grunt]].

-[Gruntfile]: #the-gruntfile
-[package.json]: #packagejson
 [npm]: https://npmjs.org/
 [devDependencies]: https://npmjs.org/doc/json.html#devDependencies
 [json]: https://npmjs.org/doc/json.html